moritztim/serial-character-display/README.md

 ## Code of Conduct

 Contribution to this crate is organized under the terms of the [Rust Code of Conduct](CODE_OF_CONDUCT.md), and the maintainer of this crate promises to intervene to uphold that code of conduct.
+Contribution to this crate is organized under the terms documented [here](CODE_OF_CONDUCT.md), and the maintainer of this crate promises to intervene to uphold that code of conduct.

 ## License